craftcms/docs/docs/commerce/1.x/docs/shipping.md

 Set a per order item shipping rate.

 ### Default Item Weight Rate
-Cost per whole unit of the store's dimension units.
+Cost per whole unit of the store’s dimension units.
 For example, if you set your dimension unit option to Kilos, and your product weight was 1.4Kg, and you enter 1 as the item weight rate, then the price will be $1.4

 ### Default Percentage Item Price Rate
 The amount based on a percentage of items cost.